ntg552000/2021I_INT3306_21/README.md

-"This repository is belong to <your name>.
+"This repository is belong to Nguyen Truong Giang.
 Under the collaboration of:
 < list of your collaborators> "